aqsa75/C211-Project/README.md

 Description: Our Project is going to be a game that is designed to ask the user a series of questions in order to get their likes/dislikes.
 After asking them a series of questions, we will suggest for them a travel destination that they should consider traveling to given their answers to the questions.

 Classes to be added:
-            - class with array holding question and answers
+            - class with array holding question and answers        [ LEX ]
-            - class that creates a new form in javafx for the quiz
+            - class that creates a new form in javafx for the quiz    [ AUSTIN ]
-            - class that updates the quiz and increases the score
+            - class that updates the quiz and increases the score       [ AQSA ]
             - classes for each individual 'button' on javax with if statement